 During vigorous exercise some lactic acid escapes oxidation and passes into the blood, and Ryffel (1909) showed, by direct analysis, that, after severe exercise, the blood may contain as much as 0.07 per cent. lactic acid.
 The acid, by reacting with the plasma bicarbonate, lessens the alkali-reserve of the blood and at the same time sets free carbonic acid.
-Vigorous exercise, therefore, alters the ratio $\frac{H_2CO}{NaHCO}$, and increases the C_H of the blood, and, consequently, the pulmonary ventilation, not only by raising the tension of carbonic acid, but also by lessening the bicarbonate in the plasma.
+Vigorous exercise, therefore, alters the ratio $\frac{H_2CO_3}{NaHCO_3}$ , and increases the CH of the blood, and, consequently, the pulmonary ventilation, not only by raising the tension of carbonic acid, but also by lessening the bicarbonate in the plasma.

-After the exercise is over, the hyperpnœa continues until sufficient carbonic acid is removed from the blood to bring back the ratio $\frac{\text{H CO}}{\text{NaHCO}3}$, that is to say, the reaction of the blood, to its normal value; and, if the passage of lactic acid into the blood has lessened the bicarbonate content of the plasma, this can only be effected by a corresponding fall in the tension of carbonic acid in the blood (and alveolar air).
+Nature of Exercise.
+Tension of Carbonic Acid in Alveolar Air.
+Rest.
+During Exercise.
+After Exercise.
+(I) C.G.D. walking 600 yds. at 5 miles per hour 39 .75 mm.
+Hg 45'4 10 mins. later, 39.6 (2) C.G.D. walking 600 yds. at 6 miles per hour 39'75 mm.
+Hg 445 15 ,, 36.8 (3) C.G.D. running 300 yds. in 52 seconds 39 · 50 mm.
+Hg - 25 ,, ,, 34°I effected by a corresponding fall in the tension of carbonic acid in the blood (and alveolar air).
 Hence a low alveolar tension of carbonic acid, shortly after exercise, not only indicates that lactic acid has passed into the blood, but is to some extent a measure of the extent to which this has occurred; and Haldane and Douglas (1909) have demonstrated that after vigorous exertion, a considerable fall may take place in the alveolar tension of carbonic acid.

-TABLE X .- (Douglas and Haldane.)
+TABLE X.--(Douglas and Haldane.)